himsx/git-assignment/tutorials.md

 ##Echefulachi Njoku:
 Very insightful tutorials!
 I gained an understanding of cloning with SSH, making changes to an existing repository without affecting the original (forking), managing files, creating commits, and using push and pull commands.

+Sakin:
+I am slowly going through this by doing hand on practice.
+So far these are excelllent resources.
+However, setting up SSH key in my account was challenging.